bugraaldal/Multiple-File-Opener/README.md

 # Multiple-File-Opener
-A Python script that let's you run multiple apps with just one click.
+A Python script -with a GUI- that let's you run multiple apps with just one click.